From the Allergic Living archives; this popular article was published in the magazine in 2009.

 With a rise in food allergies, particularly in children, has come a heightened awareness of the need to keep kids with the condition safe when they are away from their parents.
 School, of course, is where they spend the bulk of their “away” time, and where foods and snacks are part of daily life.
 This has led to advocacy, followed by measures to reduce the risk of allergic reactions, mandated by law in places such as New York state, New Jersey, and Ontario, Canada.

 “There are a lot of schools that are dealing well with these allergies,” says Laurie Harada, executive director of Anaphylaxis Canada.
-“And they’re not all hysterical and living in fear.
+“And they’re not all suffering from hysteria and living in fear.
 It has become a part of their norm.”
 Muñoz-Furlong agrees, pointing out that evacuating a bus due to a peanut is a rare and extreme example.
 “In the U.S., we have two million school-age children with food allergies.
 They go to school, they participate in class parties and field trips, they’re on the bus and they are mingling – just like every other child.”

 ALL THE SAME, the backlash has grown.
 The current rumblings date back to January 2008, when Harper’s magazine published an article in which writer Meredith Broussard did not mince words.
 “The rash of fatal food allergies is mostly myth,” she wrote, “a cultural hysteria cooked up with a few ingredients: fearful parents in an age of increased anxiety, sensationalist news coverage and a coterie of well-placed advocates whose dubious science has fed the frenzy.”